deadfishh/deadfishh/README.md

 # welcome to my github

 ## about me
-if this was a real github, i would put my name and major, but this will never get accessed by the public.  in fact, if anyone sees this, there's an 80% chance that they are a data structures student, who, mid-cheating, clicked on rohan's bio.  every single thing on here is a joke.  in my free time i enjoy building snowmen and cancelling people on twitter.  i will now make a list of all my repositories.
+if this was a real github, i would put my name and major, but this will never get accessed by the public.  in fact, if anyone sees this, there's an 80% chance that they are a data structures student, who, mid-cheating, clicked on rohan's bio.  every single thing on here is a joke.  in my free time i enjoy building snowmen and cancelling people on twitter.  my profile picture is from the 8th grade DC trip, about five years ago at this point.  i will now make a list of all my repositories.

 ## repositories